 PR and Comms teams can use market research and competitor analysis in an almost infinitely broad and varied number of scenarios.

-With the right tools you could sweep 20,000 stories assessing the announcements from FTSE 250 companies on a particular topic, for example.
-With AI, in a matter of seconds you can see the most impactful stories and decide how you should differentiate your communications and what insights ought to be reported back to the C-suite.
+With the right tools, you could sweep 20,000 stories assessing the announcements from FTSE 250 companies on a particular topic, for example.
+With AI, in a matter of seconds, you can see the most impactful stories and decide how you should differentiate your communications and what insights ought to be reported back to the C-suite.

 In a different sphere, venture capitalist firm White Star Capital keeps track of patents applied for by competitors to their portfolio brand.

 In times of economic downturn, PR teams are perhaps more obliged than ever to demonstrate how they can provide strategic value in this way.
-Establishing different entity or keyword searches for different departments can allow comms teams to provide crucial market intelligence to support those departments.
-PR and comms teams may gain early warnings to potential supplier issues, for example, or a competitor shifting away from a specific area that their own business could potentially fill.
+Establishing different entities or keyword searches for different departments can allow comms teams to provide crucial market intelligence to support those departments.
+PR and comms teams may gain early warnings of potential supplier issues, for example, or a competitor shifting away from a specific area that their own business could potentially fill.

 All types of competitors should be considered by PR and comms teams that are seeking to generate worthy market analysis.

-The specific search terms or entities each PR team would establish to monitor the activities of competitors will vary, but will aim to answer a lot of the same questions.
+The specific search terms or entities each PR team would establish to monitor the activities of competitors will vary but will aim to answer a lot of the same questions.
 Those questions are likely to include:

 Deep and insightful competitor analysis can only be achieved with the right media monitoring tools in addition to human expertise.